Darius III: Flight, imprisonment, and death

 A Macedonian soldier found Darius either dead or dying in the wagon shortly thereafter—a disappointment to Alexander, who wanted to capture Darius alive.
-Alexander saw Darius’ dead body in the wagon and took the signet ring off the dead king's finger.
+Alexander saw Darius' dead body in the wagon and took the signet ring off the dead king's finger.
 Afterwards, he sent Darius's body back to Persepolis, gave him a magnificent funeral and ordered that he be buried, like all his royal predecessors, in the royal tombs.
 Darius's tomb has not yet been discovered.
-Alexander eventually married Darius' daughter Stateira at Susa in 324 BC.
+Alexander eventually married Darius's daughter Stateira at Susa in 324 BC.

 With the old king defeated and given a proper burial, Alexander's rulership of Persia became official.
 This led to Darius being regarded by some historians as cowardly and inefficient, as under his rulership, the entirety of the Persian Empire fell to a foreign invader.
 After killing Darius, Bessus took the regal name Artaxerxes V and began calling himself the King of Asia.
 He was subsequently captured by Alexander, tortured, and executed.
-Another of Darius' generals ingratiated himself to Alexander by giving the conqueror Darius' favored companion, Bagoas.
+Another of Darius's generals ingratiated himself to Alexander by giving the conqueror Darius's favored companion, Bagoas.